JohnstonJ/dv-toolbox/README.md

         1. Create a different local user on the Windows host PC that does not have spaces and use that when running `vagrant up`.
         2. Explicitly give this user access to the project/repository directory: go to the folder properties, go to the **Security** tab, and grant this user **Full control** over this repository **parent** directory.
 For example, if this repository is located in `C:\Users\John\Documents\Projects\dv-toolbox`, then grant the user full access to the `Projects` directory.

+4. Consider temporarily hacking the [`Vagrantfile`](Vagrantfile) to have a higher CPU count appropriate for your machine.

-4. Start the virtual machine.
+5. Start the virtual machine.
 For Hyper-V, this must be done from an administrator console:

     ```PowerShell
     vagrant up